 Unlike the Betterment checking account or Schwab Investor checking account, the Fidelity Cash Management account is solely a brokerage account.
 So while you won't be getting two separate accounts as you would with Schwab, you'll be opening a brokerage account in order to have a Fidelity Visa debit card.

 Fidelity reimburses you for all ATM fees anywhere in the world, which makes it a great option for international travel.
-And while Charles Schwab reimburses ATM fees at the end of your statement period, Fidelity will reimburse you on the same day the fee is debited.
+And while Charles Schwab reimburses ATM fees at the end of each statement period, Fidelity will reimburse you on the same day the fee is debited.
 If getting your money back as soon as possible is a priority, it's worth looking into opening a Fidelity Cash Management account.

 Fidelity Cash Management